-Note: The Customs values as specified in the above table have been determined after accounting for the aspect of weight of essential packing including plastic accessories.
-Accordingly, the assessment officer(s) shall include the weight of essential packing and plastic accessories, in the assessable weight.
+Note: The Customs values as specified in the above table have been determined after accounting for the aspect of weight of essential packing including other accessories i.e. sponges, foam, etc. Accordingly, the assessment officer(s) shall include the weight of essential packing and other accessories, in the assessable weight.